Sixth National Government of New Zealand: Environmental and climate change policies

 On 23 June 2025, the Government announced that New Zealand would be withdrawing its associate membership of the Beyond Oil & Gas Alliance (Boga), an alliance of countries and stakeholders formed at a 2021 United Nations climate summit to promote a transition away from fossil fuels at international summits.
 On 25 June, Minister of Climate Change Simon Watts justified the decision on the grounds that only a small number of countries were involved in Boga, stating "in the context of significance or implications, it doesn't have anything material for this Government."
 Watts also said that remaining in Boga was at odds with the Government's policy of reversing the previous Labour Government's ban on future oil and gas exploration.
 Greens co-leader Chlöe Swarbrick criticised the decision, saying that it would undermine New Zealand's international reputation and relationships.

 On 12 October 2025, the Government confirm it would lower its 2050 methane emissions reduction target from between 24% and 27% to between 14% and 24%.
 Climate Change Minister Watts reiterated the Government's commitment to reducing New Zealand's methane emissions by 2050.
 The Government also confirmed it would conduct a legislative review of its biogenic methane targets for 2040 and would not tax agricultural methane emissions due to the threat of farm closures.
 While Federated Farmers president Wayne Langford welcomed the reduction of New Zealand's methane reduction targets, several scientists and environmentalists including Greenpeace New Zealand spokesperson Amanda Larsson, Massey University climate mitigation expert Ralph Sims, Lawyers for Climate Action and Earth Sciences New Zealand lead scientist Jocelyn Turnbull expressed concern that the policy changes would reverse New Zealand's efforts to mitigate climate change and prioritise profit over the environment.

+On 18 November 2025, the NGO Climate Action Network (CAN) awarded New Zealand the "Fossil of the Day" award at the 2025 United Nations Climate Change Conference to protest the Government's decision in mid-October to lower New Zealand's methane emissions reduction target.
+This marked the fourth time in five years that New Zealand had received the dud award.
+In 2023, CAN had previously awarded NZ the "Fossil of the Day" award to protest the Government's announcement that it would reverse the ban on new oil and gas exploration permits.
+New Zealand had also won the "Fossil" award in 2021 and 2022 due to the previous Labour Government's refusal to update New Zealand's emissions target and for obstructing the establishment of a compensation fund for poorer countries affected by climate-related extreme weather events respectively.